popo0015/Data-Science---3rd-Bulgarian-Empire/README.md

 - Experiment with **machine learning models, data visualization, and statistical analysis** as part of our learning process.

 ## Content
-📂 **Notebooks/** – Jupyter Notebooks covering lectures, exercises, and hands-on projects.
+📂 **Lectures/** – Jupyter Notebooks covering lectures, exercises, and hands-on projects.
 📂 **Data/** – Relevant datasets used for analysis and model training.
-📂 **Project/** – Our main Data Science project, focusing on analytical and predictive modeling.

-Stay tuned for updates as we continue to develop and refine our work! 🚀